For those at the border, the reality is different than Trump's rhetoric

 WASHINGTON — As he’s tried to sell the need for his border wall to the American public over the past month, President Donald Trump has painted a dark picture of life on the U.S.-Mexico border.

-Visiting McAllen, Texas, on the state’s southern-most tip, on Jan.
+Visiting McAllen, Texas, on the state’s southern tip, on Jan.
 10, Trump talked about the “tremendous flood of illegal immigration, drug trafficking, human trafficking” and about “the criminal gangs coming in.”

 Trump is slated to hold a rally for his wall in El Paso on Monday night.